 The insurance industry is undergoing many positive developments within both fraud fighting and digital transformation.
 Most of the insurers questioned for this study are starting to undertake progressive measures, or have already set the first steps.
 However, in order to stay ahead in dynamic times and to sustain for the future, it is time for insurance companies to convert words into deeds.

-Data is biggest fraud challenge
+Data is the biggest fraud challenge

-This study indicates that the biggest challenges in effectively responding to fraud are related to data.
+his study indicates that the biggest challenges in effectively responding to fraud are related to data.
 Protection and privacy (36%), quality of internal data (30%) and access to data sources (36%) require serious attention in the fight against fraud.
 Moreover, external data sources are perceived as an important aid.
 External data provides a more comprehensive and objective picture of, for example, an incoming claim or insurance application at underwriting.

 Digital transformation: insurance is a follower